rtlabs-com/p-net/doc/compliancetest.rst

 A detailed description of the certification process can be downloaded from https://www.profibus.com/download/how-to-get-a-certificate-for-a-profinet-device/

-See also the general requirements on the page "Creating applications and porting to new hardware" in this documentation.
+See also the general requirements in :ref:`applications-and-porting`.

 Needed for certification: